BaderLab/scClustViz/README.md

 - [Contact](#contact)

 # Example Output
 Before installing a package it's always nice to *see* what it is.
-[See the demo app here!](https://innesbt.shinyapps.io/scclustvizdemoapp/)
+[See how we share our published single-cell RNAseq datasets online using scClustViz here](http://shiny.baderlab.org/)

 # Usage